About

 Our commitment

-As skin health partner that studies the impact of hormones on skin and scalp, Vichy is committed to understanding the effect of hormones on women’s overall quality of life.
-Vichy has therefore taken on the mission to empower women at all stages of life through knowledge and support, beyond skin and scalp issues.
+As a skin health partner that studies the impact of hormones on skin and scalp, Vichy is committed to understanding the effect of hormones on women’s overall quality of life.
+For over 80 years, Vichy has been at the forefront of scientific skin research to support women at every stage of their lives.

 About Vichy Laboratoires